niyi-buggy/buggy-interviews/backend/tasks.md

   If the two drivers send payments to us, with an optional memo field, how do we handle matching the payments to the right driver?
-  Please describe why you arrived at your solution.
+  Please describe, with code and detailed explanation, your solution.
 '''

 ```python